karthikiyer365/karthikiyer365/README.md

 - 👋 Hi, I’m @karthikiyer365
-- 👀 I’m interested in Data analysis, statistical anaylysis and prediction,
+- 👀 I work in Data Engineering, Statistical Analysis and Storytelling through Data Visualization.
-- 🌱 I have completed my Bachelors in Comupter Engineering with Mumbai University
+- 🌱 B.Eng. in Comupter Engineering
+- 🌱 M.S in Data Analytics
+- ⛓️Check me out at https://karthikiyer365.netlify.app/
 - 💞️ I’m looking to collaborate on Data analysis.
-- 📫 How to reach me 📞 - +1 (202)713-1699📧 - karthikiyer365@gmail.com
+- 📫 Reach me at 📞- +1(202)713-1699 📧- karthikiyer365@gmail.com

 <!---
 karthikiyer365/karthikiyer365 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.